VolkerSiep/SigmaMu/doc/source/tutorial/tutorial.rst

 >>> print(f"{SpeciesDefinition('KMnO4').molecular_weight:~.3f}")
 158.032 g / mol

-However, now we have our frame object and can ask it for the required thermodynamic parameters.
-Here we dump the dictionary as a json string for cheap nicer formatting:
+However, now we have our frame object and can ask it for the required thermodynamic parameters:

 .. literalinclude:: ../examples/ideal_gas.py
    :language: python